-Council has scaled back its waste minimisation education and initiatives in recent years, although the cloth nappy scheme has been ongoing and funding has been provided to community organisations to undertake education and other waste minimisation initiatives.
+Council has scaled back its waste minimisation education and initiatives in recent years due to lack of staff resourcing, although the cloth nappy scheme has been ongoing and funding has been provided to community organisations to undertake education and other waste minimisation initiatives.
 Council has also recently agreed to fund \$25,000 to implement the Enviroschools programme in Waitaki.